The English Roses: Background and writing

 "I enjoy collaborating with Nicholas because he has impeccable taste.
 He has been especially helpful in identifying and working with illustrators for each book.
 I look forward to continuing work with him on future books."

 — —Madonna talking about collaborating with Nicholas Callaway.

 Madonna's first release as an author was the coffee table book Sex, published by her company Maverick and Callaway Arts & Entertainment in 1992.
 It consisted of photographer Steven Meisel's sexually provocative and explicit images.
 The book received a negative reaction from the media and the public but quickly sold 1.5 million copies.
 With the release of Sex, Callaway became a well-known publisher, and its owner Nicholas Callaway looked for opportunities to expand the business further.
 He believed he had "a certain ability to see ahead ...
 I do have a sense of what would interest people – even before they sense that interest."
 He remembered watching Madonna read a book he published, David Kirk's Miss Spider's Tea Party, during an event in March 1995 at New York's Webster Hall, for the release of the music video of her single, "Bedtime Story".
-Calling it a pajama party, Madonna read the story to an audience of teenagers, with the event being aired on MTV.
+Calling it a pajama party, Madonna read the story to an audience of teenagers, with the event being aired on the music video channel MTV.

 Callaway found the singer's ability to tell a story enticing, and he got the idea to ask her about writing children's books.
 The publisher believed that Madonna's worldwide name recognition and cross-cultural appeal would attract an audience to a book written by her.
 He knew from experience that children's book critics can be fussy, but he was persistent with his idea.
 At the time Madonna had other commitments.
 It was only after her marriage to director Guy Ritchie and becoming a mother again (in 2000), she decided to take up the idea of writing children's books.
 Madonna's Kabbalah teacher had asked her to share the wisdom she had gained through her studies of Jewish mysticism in the form of stories meant for children.
 The singer felt this was a "cool challenge", although it was an "out-left-field" idea completely different from her musical endeavors.
 While reading stories to her children at bedtime, Madonna found the books lacked spiritual messages.
 She also felt that the stories' fairy-tale characters, like Cinderella or Sleeping Beauty, appeared passive and were moved around according to the princes' wishes.
 Madonna, who was inspired by stories by F. Scott Fitzgerald, Ernest Hemingway, and Flannery O'Connor, was galvanized to write something new by herself.
 She wrote five stories and sent the manuscripts at the same time to Callaway, suggesting they be published together, but he wanted each story to be developed and released separately.